-- Under-represented Faculty in Clinical and Translational Research Awards
+- Under-Represented Faculty & Senior Fellows in Clinical and Translational Research Awards

 These awards aim to encourage fellows and junior faculty from economically or educationally disadvantaged backgrounds to remain in academia.

 Awards for women clinical and translational research faculty who are returning to work after childbearing leave and to relieve them of non-research responsibilities for up to 3 months after maternity leave.